-At Newhall we hold termly pupil progress meetings between class teachers/room leaders and the headteacher.
+At Newhall we hold termly pupil progress meetings between class teachers/room leaders and the assessment lead / headteacher.
 Children's progress and attainment are reviewed during this meeting.
 If the use of HQT and interventions is not supporting the child's learning enough to close any identified gaps then a class teacher or room leader would submit a 'Cause for Concern' form and log this on CPOMs.
 This form goes directly to the SENCO and includes information about what has already been tried, what has worked, what has not worked and what support the class teacher or room leader would like next.
 The child's parent or carer would then be invited in to an 'Initial Parent Conference'.
 This is a conversation between the class teacher/room leader and parents/carers about any concerns they may have about the child's learning and development.
 From this meeting some next step actions will be agreed.
+It may be that we decide to agree some targets for the child and make their strengths and areas for development clear in the form of a One Page Profile.
+Otherwise, it may be that we utilise the following.

 As a result of the initial parent conference, it may be agreed that 'One Plan' meetings will be set up.
-One Plans are a 'child centered' approach to target setting.
+One Plans are a 'child centred' approach to target setting.
 The child and those important to the child are at the heart of the plan and their input and ideas about how their learning can be supported are fed throughout.
 One Plan meetings usually take place once a term and can include the child, class teacher/room leader, SENCO, parents/carers, other people the child feels are important to their learning and Link Inclusion Partners or Educational Psychologists (if necessary).
 Permission will always be gained from parents/carers prior to an observation by our Inclusion Partner, Link Speech and Language Therapist or an Educational Psychologist.

-If a child has severe additional needs that the school are struggling to meet within its current provision, then an Education, Health and Care Plan (EHCP) can be applied for.
+If a child has additional needs that the school are struggling to meet within its current provision, then an Education, Health and Care Plan (EHCP) can be applied for.
 The process for applying for an EHCP can be done by parents or by the school.
 The process is rigorous, and a lot of evidence is required.
 Therefore, it is important that all of the other previous stages have been carefully followed.
 If an EHCP is granted, then a child would continue having termly One Plan meetings where the EHCP targets would be broken down into more manageable steps.
 There would also be the addition of an annual review to specifically look at the EHCP targets and reassess their suitability.